-The Company provides "on consignment" and "turnkey" manufacturing arrangements to its clients.
-Under an "on consignment" arrangement, the Company furnishes labor and manufacturing overhead input, while the product design and raw or input materials are provided by the customer.
-Under the "turnkey" arrangement, the Company provides all production input for its clients.
+IEMS provides "on consignment" and "turnkey" manufacturing arrangements to its clients.
+Under an "on consignment" arrangement, IEMS furnishes labor and manufacturing overhead input, while the product design and raw or input materials are provided by the customer.
+Under the "turnkey" arrangement, IEMS provides all production inputs for its clients.
 The product design, however, is still provided and owned by the client.

-In 2002, one of the subsidiaries of the Company successfully offered design services to its customer and added an original design manufacturer ("ODM") component to its business line.
+In 2002, one of the subsidiaries of the IEMS successfully offered design services to its customer and added an original design manufacturer ("ODM") component to its business line.